Jonesboro, Texas: Geography

 Jonesboro is located at the intersection of Texas State Highway 36 and Farm to Market Road 1602, 19 mi northwest of Gatesville, 13 mi southeast of Hamilton, and 57 mi west of Waco on the Hamilton-Coryell County line.

 Climate

-The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
+The climate is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Jonesboro has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Education

-Jonesboro had its own school in the mid-1880s and was held in the building where the church and Masonic organization met.
+Jonesboro had its own school until in the mid-1880s.
+The first classes were held in the building where the church and Masonic organization met.
 The community is served by the Jonesboro Independent School District, which includes Jonesboro School.